bloodymage/pysorcery/README.md

 ## The Commands

 ### pyalter
-Changes spells after they have been installed
+Changes spells after they have been installed.

 ### pycabal
+...

 ### pycast
-    is part of the sorcery package management suite.
-It is a command-line tool for automatically retrieving, unpacking, compiling, installing, and tracking software installations.
+Pycast is a command-line tool for automatically retrieving, unpacking, compiling, installing, and tracking software installations.

 ### pycleanse
 cleanse is part of the sorcery source-code package management suite.
-It
-       is a command-line tool for fixing and cleaning files maintained by sor‐ cery.
+It is a command-line tool for fixing and cleaning files maintained by sorcery.

 ### pyconfmeld
 ...